Full Stack Development Immersive (FSDI)

 The Full Stack Development Immersive program is for serious students who understand that learning how to code is not easy and not only requires their full dedication, but also a helping hand by teachers who know what they are talking about.
 Most instructors are experienced doctoral-level professionals who are devoted to their students.
 All instructors have a deep understanding of the learning process.
 The program provides the highest quality support to students so that they can maximize their learning capacity and career preparation as full stack developers.

 Graduates of the program earn 24-semester equivalent academic units or college credits and are provided an official transcript, in addition to the program certificate of completion.

-2. Learn, identify and apply some of the most used digital languages in industry, their strengths and applications.
+- Describe some of the most used digital languages in industry, their strengths, and applications.

 Students enrolled in this non-degree program must achieve a minimum cumulative grade point average (CGPA) of 2.0 to graduate.
 Applicants for this non-degree program must submit the following documents: